Subscribe to Newsletter

 Stay up-to-date with the latest tips & strategies.
 Get additional discounts & alerts on offers.

 Email is old-school!
 This is the era of marketing where social media platforms rule!
 Though the surge in marketing strategies on social media is appreciable, by no means can it discredit the role of email listing in the various sections of digital marketing?

 Marketing in the digital platform relies heavily on the numbers game, trying to draw as many people to like, follow or subscribe for posts.
 The recent survey suggests that there are more than 2.6 billion email users worldwide, almost twice the number of daily active Twitter and Facebook users combined.

-Thus, considering the available market, more people around the planet are associated with an email id than to a Facebook account.
+Thus, considering the available market, more people around the planet are associated with an email id than with a Facebook account.

 Unless someone is looking to make a purchase, it is highly unlikely that looking at a post flashing on your screen continuously would make much difference to influence the buyer.
 Social media cannot rival emails in the regular and stable information being provided to the user.

-Internet marketers believe the reason for the high conversion rate of email marketing is the ability to segment list and personalize your message.
-“Email marketing is much more efficient as we have a well segmented opted-in list,” says Mihail Stoychev from iSenseLabs.
+“Email marketing is much more efficient as we have a well-segmented opted-in list,” says Mihail Stoychev from iSenseLabs

 In general, people use social media for enjoyment.
 Sharing photos, playing games, chatting with friends – social media is where people go to relax.
 Email, on the other hand, is geared more towards business.
 It gives email an edge when it comes to marketing.